isabella232/bas-style-kit/CHANAGELOG.md

 * [Style] Font Awesome updated to 4.6
 * [Style] Open-Sans web-font is now imported using its bundled Sass styles
 * [Infrastructure] Using CSSNano instead of MinifyCSS to minify CSS styles
-* [Infrastructure] Updating to latest Ansible Prelude role
 * [Infrastructure] README additions, improvements, refactoring and fixes
-* [Infrastructure] Minor refactoring of Terraform configuration
 * [Infrastructure] Updating NPM modules

-* [Documentation] Bootstrap 'bugify' Jekyll plugin, which we never used
+### Removed

+* [Infrastructure] Rsync related files, as these were never used as is now redundant due to Docker

 ## [0.1.0] - 2015-10-27